lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 # Python Virtual Environments

-Virtual environments allow users to install additional python packages and create an isolated run-time environment.
+Virtual environments allow users to install additional Python packages and create an isolated run-time environment.
 We recommend using `virtualenv` for this purpose.
 In your virtual environment, you can use packages from the [modules list](modules.md) or if you didn't find what you need you can install required packages with the command: `pip install`.
 With the command `pip freeze`, you can